 The number 1 thing to remember about Pinterest is that it’s not social media, it’s a visual search engine.
 What do search engines live off?
 Keywords.

 If you’ve been posting pin after pin and hoping something sticks without keyword research, this is probably the main reason your pins are attracting 0 views, or very minimal impressions.

-These keywords you identify should be employed through your titles, descriptions, alt text if relevant and on your boards too.
+These keywords you identify should be employed through your titles, descriptions, graphic overlays, alt text if relevant and on your boards too.

 If you start employing keyword research today, I promise that you will start to see the views on your pins increase.